hardwarelayer/tientn-jboard-game/README.md

 This project is licensed under the terms of the
 [GNU General Public License v3.0 with additional permissions](/LICENSE).

-Copyright (C) 2001-2019 TripleA contributors.
+The new game features in tientn-jboard-game (c) by Tran Ngoc Tien.

-All newly added features in tientn-jboard-game (c) by Tran Ngoc Tien.
+Base engine copyright (C) 2001-2019 TripleA contributors.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either